 Mother Polar Bear and cub, Svalbard, Norway

-Polar Bears feed mostly on seals and often follow the retreating ice in Summer in order to stay near to the edge of the ice-pack, where they are most likely to find food.
-They eat very little in Summer months while they wait for the ice to freeze.
-Winter is an important time on the ice, where the bears stock up on nutrients for the long and ice-free Summer, developing fat stores and preparing for reproduction.
+Polar Bears feed mostly on seals and often follow the retreating ice in summer in order to stay near to the edge of the ice-pack, where they are most likely to find food.
+They eat very little in summer months while they wait for the ice to freeze.
+Winter is an important time on the ice, where the bears stock up on nutrients for the long and ice-free Summer, developing fat reserves and preparing for reproduction.